-I am off to the side of the photograph, in dimmer light of the shadow cast by the tree.
-My face is half-obscured, but there’s just enough detail to catch an idea of my expression – painfully serious, unsmiling.
-I’m wearing one of my mother’s old sweaters, and my hair is darker, pulled into a low ponytail, the color of wet hay.
+In the photo, she is captured in a burst of sunlight, illuminated by a glow that reflects off her face and captures the gold of her hair.
+She’s laughing, face angled upward to look at something just out of the frame, and she’s wearing this tiny little flowered dress.
+I am off to the side, in the shadow cast by the tree.
+My face is obscured, but there’s just enough detail to catch an idea of my expression – painfully serious, unsmiling.
+I’m wearing one of my mother’s old sweaters, and my hair is pulled into a low ponytail the color of wet hay.

 Her voice is muffled, so I don’t recognize it at first.
 A gasp, on the other line, audibly thrilled.
 “Freddie!
 It’s you!
 Thank goodness!
 I didn’t know … I can’t … Listen, I need your help.
 I need you to come here right now, okay?”

 I pause, barely comprehending the situation.
 “Margot?”